emboss/memoization-in-ruby/README.md

 except for `safe_double_checked_locking.rb` which requires the [concurrent-ruby gem](https://github.com/ruby-concurrency/concurrent-ruby).
-If you have Bundler installed ('gem install bundler'), you may run the file via
+If you have Bundler installed (`gem install bundler`), you may run the file via

 ```sh
 bundle install